ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 <a id="subsubsection-c"></a>
 ***Part C – Creating the Simulation study***

-<a href="#figure21">Figure 21</a> shows the result of creating a new study, specifying the material for the members (Alloy Steel), changing from a beam element to a truss element, applying fixtures (A fix support at joint $A$) and loads, and initiating the meshing process.
+<a href="#figure21">Figure 21</a> shows the result of creating a new study, specifying the material for the members (Alloy Steel), changing from a beam element to a truss element, applying fixtures (fixed support at joint $A$) and the load, and initiating the meshing process.

 <center>
     <p>